michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 **Response:**

 > "Actually, it raises standards.
-I'm no longer testing whether students can recall information—I'm testing whether they can apply it in realistic, dynamic scenarios.
+I'm no longer testing whether students can recall information,I'm testing whether they can apply it in realistic, dynamic scenarios.
 I'm assessing higher-order thinking: critical evaluation, professional judgment, and ethical reasoning.
 These are harder to demonstrate than memorization."

 ### Concern: "How do you know they're learning anything?"